stealth/psc/README.md

 It runs on *Linux, Android, OSX, Windows, FreeBSD, NetBSD* and (possibly) *OpenBSD*.

-PSC also includes *SOCKS4* and *SOCKS5* proxy support in order to have actual web browsing sessions via portshells or modem dialups remotely.
+PSC also includes *SOCKS4* and *SOCKS5* proxy support in order to have actual web browsing sessions via port-shells or modem dial-ups remotely.

 Build
 -----